 Gwendolyn Elizabeth Boyd is an engineer and is describes as a dynamic and relevant leader, a prolific motivational speaker, a powerful preacher and a prominent advocate of STEM (Science, Technology, Engineering, and Mathematics) education.
 Boyd earned her B.S. from Alabama State University with a major in mathematics and a double minor in physics and music.
 She received a fellowship and was the first African-American female to earn an M.S. degree in Mechanical Engineering from Yale University.
-She has earned both the M. Div.
-D. Min.
+She has earned both the M. Div. and D. Min.
 Degrees from Howard University.

 Boyd's professional career of more than three decades at Johns Hopkins University Applied Physics laboratory was highlighted by exemplary leadership and dedicated services as part of engineering teams.
 Boyd was a direct report to the President of Johns Hopkins University serving as chair of the Johns Hopkins Diversity Leadership Council from 2001-2014.

 Boyd returned to her alma mater in 2014 and for three years she serves as the 14th and first female president of ASU.
 Highlights of her presidency included getting the university its very first engineering degree program with approval for a BS in biomedical engineering.
-Boyd and her team got the univesity removed from SACSCOC warning status from previous financial instability.
+Boyd and her team got the university removed from SACSCOC warning status from previous financial instability.
 The largest freshman class was documented during her tenure.

 Boyd is a nationally recognized champion of education, especially as it relates to STEM disciplines.
 Boyd was nominated by President Barack Obama and received U.S. Senate confirmation to serve as a trustee to the Barry M. Goldwater Scholarship and Excellence in Education Foundation in 2009 and later served on the President's Advisory Commission on Education Excellence for African Americans in 2014.